 Information on treatment during imprisonment: According to a source, Sardzhaev was transferred from a prison in Turkmenbashi to Ovadan Depe in June 2004.
-He was previously reported to be suffering from poor health.129 The horrors that Batyr Sardzhaev, one of the most respected people in the country, endured within the walls of the building of the Prosecutor General led an employee of the Prosecutor http://www.kommersant.ru/doc/334417.
-Accessed on 7 March 2014.
+He was previously reported to be suffering from poor health.149 The horrors that Batyr Sardzhaev, one of the most respected people in the country, endured within the walls of the building of the Prosecutor General led an employee of the Prosecutor General to take an unusual step and appeal to the international public in August 2002: "Help us, please let everyone know that we have a terrible mess going on in Turkmenistan, it's worse than in 1937.
+I want everyone to know," he said, "that except for the high officials, no one in my department is able to endure the terror unleashed by Niyazov any longer."150